 Status: Active.
 Between 2012 and 2020, watershed restoration plan implementation was inactive due to insufficient staff capacity and funding resources.
-In early spring, 2021, the Town Council approved and the Stormwater Advisory Commission reviewed the submittal of an EPA/NCDEQ 319 grant application with 3 HOAs in the Bolin Forest neighborhood and other partners to address an eroding gulley as a restoration and demonstration project.
+In the early spring of 2021, the Town Council approved and the Stormwater Advisory Commission reviewed the submittal of an EPA/NCDEQ 319 grant application with 3 HOAs in the Bolin Forest neighborhood and other partners to address an eroding gulley as a restoration and demonstration project.
 In January 2022, the Council approved accepting the grant agreement.
 Staff continue to move forward with coordinating with project partners.
-Kris Bass Engineering was selected to provide engineering support for the project in May.
+Kris Bass Engineering was selected to provide engineering support for the project in May and has initiated their work.